edgedb/edgedb/docs/reference/sql_adapter.rst

 It does not, however, support PostgreSQL Data Definition Language (e.g. ``CREATE TABLE``).
 This means that it is not possible to use SQL connections to Gel to modify its schema.
-Instead, the schema should be managed using ESDL (Gel Schema Definition Language) and migration commands.
+Instead, the schema should be managed in |.gel| files using Gel Schema Definition Language and migration commands.

 Any Postgres-compatible client can connect to an Gel database by using the same port that is used for the Gel protocol and the